bmanders716/bmanders716.github.io/cookbook.md

 Rough Puff Paste.

-_Ingredients_--1†lb. of flour.
+_Ingredients_--1‡¨¢. of flour.
-               Ω†lb. of butter, lard, or dripping.
+               Ì†¨b. of butter, lard, or dripping.
                Salt.
                Cold water.